wigingtont2/Model01-sketch/README.md

   - `LEAD BUTTERFLY` (where `BUTTERFLY` is the `R2C9` key) does an `M-x butterfly RET y`, in honor of [xkcd#378](https://xkcd.com/378/).
 * The `R0C7` key is also a [tap-dance][kaleidoscope:tap-dance] key, which inputs `:` on a single tap, `;` otherwise.
 * The `R3C8` key (another [tap-dance][kaleidoscope:tap-dance] key) acts as a `GUI` key when tapped once.
 When tapped once, it swithes to a special `APPSEL` layer, where the number row on the left half can be used to select an application to switch to.
 This needs a helper program on the host side.
+* The `R0C0` key acts as `F11` on a single tap, and if tapped more than one time, does nothing.
+This is so that it can be double tapped and held to go into programmable mode when re-flashing.
 * There are a few other actions one can trigger with [magic combos][kaleidoscope:magic-combos]:
   - `PALMS + A`: Switch to the [ADORE](#adore-layer).
 * We are also using [mouse keys][kaleidoscope:mouse-keys], [macros][kaleidoscope:macros] for some of the features.
+* The keyboard can also communicate with the host bidirectionally, thanks to the [Focus][kaleidoscope:focus] plugin.
+See [Chrysalis][chrysalis] for a simple client.

   [dvorak:prg]: http://www.kaufmann.no/roland/dvorak/
   [kaleidoscope:shapeshifter]: https://github.com/keyboardio/Kaleidoscope-ShapeShifter